6 MIN READ

 While it’s not uncommon for this to happen when you start chasing rabbit holes, you should embrace this cognitive bias.
 It’s an enjoyable experience in design, especially when you’re trying to define a visual style.

 Alongside the black and orange pairing, and overall grid structures, I loved how circles kept popping up in various ways.
+Patterns like flowing lines and dynamic curves, characteristic of organic design, can emerge during the research process.
 It contrasts the other shapes easily, and so I want to keep this around for safekeeping.
 In the back of my head, I started thinking about using an exclamation point due to its universal symbolism for excitement, and the instant energy it brings.

 So, lock into anything that pops up 3-4 times around you, and give it serious consideration.
 Seeing these patterns confirms the direction I am heading in, giving me the head nod to keep exploring.